-- · Always identify the purpose and action needed in your email Subject.
-Examples: - ACTION: BUS108 Assignment question for Ch6Activitv2 - RFSOURCF: URLs to Twitch Streamers you requested - QUESTION: Absent tomorrow, need timesheet now? - NOTE: Not available for this week's Fiscal Subcommittee meeting. - REFERENCE: Steps for new "ghost students" drop process. - · Don't use a bunch of abbreviations, acronyms, misspellings, slang, or treat the email like a dashed-off text message to your best friend.
-Your instructor, supervisor, or service provider (tech help, shopping vendor, billing agent) don't want - or have time - to interpret inarticulate info. - · Use a simple and consistent email content structure that immediately tells your reader who, what, where, why, how and when.
-Assume your email receiver will not know everything you know and give them the info the first time.
-(Example below).
-No one has time for little bits of information dribbled over 4-5 emails - especially your instructors.
+- Always identify the purpose and action needed in your email Subject.
+Examples: - ACTION: BUS108 Assignment question for Ch6Activity2 - RESOURCE: URLs to Twitch Streamers you requested - QUESTION: Absent tomorrow, need timesheet now? - NOTE: Not available for this week's Fiscal Subcommittee meeting. - REFERENCE: Steps for new "ghost students" drop process. - Don't use a bunch of abbreviations, acronyms, misspellings, slang, or treat the email like a dashed-off text message to your best friend.
+Especially in an email Subject line.
+Your instructor, supervisor, or service provider (tech help, shopping vendor, billing agent) don't want - or have time - to interpret inarticulate info.
+They will just delete something like (and be irritated by): - Hey OG.
+HI WUU2?
+OK TLDR.
+FYI TBH